 - (Author of introduction) Back Roads to Far Towns: Basho’s Oku-No-Hosomichi, translated by Cid Corman and Kamaike Susumu, with notes by the translators, illustrated by Hayakawa Ikutada, Ecco Press (New York, NY), 1996.

-- (Editor, with John Hollander, Carolyn Kizer, Nathaniel Mackey, and Marjorie Perloff) American Poetry: The Twentieth Century, two volumes, Library of America, 2000.
+- (Coeditor) American Poetry: The Twentieth Century (two volumes), Library of America, 2000.